ayakachi/coaltweets/README.md

 # coaltweets

-sentiment analysis related to coal policies
+Sentiment analyses related to coal.

+For the "Adani paper", please save files to /adani/FILENAME.